Classes expected to resume Friday at Cypress Bay High, Falcon Cove Middle following water main break in Weston - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 WESTON, FLA.
-(WSVN) - - Two Weston schools are ready to reopen after being flooded out.
+(WSVN) - - Two Weston schools are ready to reopen after one of them was flooded out.

 A water main break on the campus of Cypress Bay High School prompted school officials to cancel classes there and nearby at Falcon Cove Middle School for Thursday.